dayalmadan/dayalmadan/README.md

 - 👋 Hi, I’m Dayal Madan
 - 👀 I’m interested in technology, algorithmic trading, and electronic music
-- 🌱 I’m currently learning financial mathematics and music production
+- 🌱 I’m currently working as a Quant Developer at Man Group.
 - 📫 Connect with me on <a href="https://www.linkedin.com/in/dayal-madan-5788b446/">LinkedIn</a>

 <!---